 If you prefer a full-size keyboard or just like the convenience of the big screen, WhatsApp Web is one of the best features for you.

 The biggest downside to WhatsApp Web is that it’s completely tethered to your phone.
-You can’t access it via your PC at work if you left your phone at home.
-Nevertheless, it’s still a better option than nothing.
+Both devices need to be on the same network, so you can’t access it via your PC at work if you left your phone at home.
+Nevertheless, it’s better than nothing.

 Save things from your phone to computer (and vice-versa)